SeanJulius/HairSalon/README.md

 ## Description:

-This program allows a user to create vendors then click on that vendor and enter orders that run inline with the vendor.
+This program allows a user to see a list of all Stylists, add stylists, hire dates, and add new clients to a specific list.

 ## Application Setup Instructions